wilsonmar/AWSSecurityAutomationFramework/README.md

 ### What is this repository for? ###

-* dTest environment for SANS Paper on automated intrusion detection & response
+* Test environment for SANS Paper on automated intrusion detection & response

-*n This code installs a honeypot and some instances in a VPC with Flow Logs enabled.
+* This code installs a honeypot and some instances in a VPC with Flow Logs enabled.

 * An AWS Lambda function automatically makes a snapshot and terminates instances that match  undesirable traffic patterns.